pachyderm/pachyderm/doc/docs/master-1.13.x/reference/pachctl/pachctl_debug_dump.md

 ```
   -h, --help              help for dump
+  -l, --limit int         Limit sets the limit for the number of commits / jobs that are returned for each repo / pipeline in the dump.
       --pachd             Only collect the dump from pachd.
   -p, --pipeline string   Only collect the dump from the worker pods for the given pipeline.
   -w, --worker string     Only collect the dump from the given worker pod.